-Freshman applicants will no longer need to submit ACT or SAT scores for admission consideration.
-We will review your high school grade point average (GPA) only for general admission.
+NMU does not use ACT or SAT scores in making admissions or scholarship decisions.
+We will review your high school grades, starting with your 9th grade year.
 Research shows that GPA is a better indicator of success in college.

 - If you have a cumulative high school GPA of 2.25 or higher, you will be admitted to NMU.

 - If your GPA is below 2.25, we will look at your courses and grades, your grade trend, the academic program you selected, and any other information provided, which could include test scores if you choose to provide them.
 You may be admitted conditionally or, for some certificate and associate degree programs, admitted only to that specific program.
 If you are admitted “conditionally” it means you may enroll with the condition that you participate in required academic success programming.

-See NMU's Test-Blind Policy FAQ for more information.
+See NMU's Test-Free Policy FAQ for more information.

 Applicants who have not attended any college or university after high school are considered first-year or freshman applicants.

 - Application - Complete the undergraduate application for admission.

-Students who are applying to be dually enrolled at NMU while still attending high school should also complete the dual enrollment-permission to enroll form.
+Students who are applying to be dually enrolled at NMU while still attending high school should complete the dual enrollment application.

 Transcripts - Request your official high school transcript(s) be sent to the Admissions Office.
 If you have earned a G.E.D. or equivalent, request an official score report be sent to NMU.